Guitar solos are one of the building blocks of rock and metal music and having a great-sounding lead guitar tone is critical to a rock song.

 You can adjust guitar action with a truss rod and bridge.
 With a truss rod, you can adjust the neck of the guitar and the bridge will help you to adjust the string height.
 You can set your guitar action as low as you want but try to avoid string buzz.

-Guitar intonation is more important because the guitar that is out of the tune will not sound good.
+Guitar intonation is more important because a guitar that is out of tune will not sound good.
 So, make sure that your intonation is perfect.